 In our current context we are interested in creating a system that allows for a group of participants with little or no musical training to get the feeling of being involved with creating music, yet defined in such a way that a certain level of musicality is ensured in the final sounding result.
 The participants are to play music using a device that assists them for the same.
 Such a device, together with the participant using it, is what we call a node in this paper.
 The participant may either be a human user using the device, or an artificial agent behaving in a specified manner simulating a user, and as such associated with the device.
-In a situation like this, we will need the devices to help co-ordinate the participants' intentions.
-The devices will have to resolve the conflict that arises from multiple participants wanting to control the same features of the composition.
-Thus, conflict resolution should be a necessary constituent part of any composition, but indeed, not necessarily the only thing.
+Multiple participants would thus aim at controlling various musical features within the composition.
+As such, we will need the devices to help co-ordinate the participants' intentions.
+Situations might arise where multiple participants intend on controlling the same musical feature, giving rise to a conflict with regards to who might eventually control.
+This would be more prevalent when participants have little or no musical training, as they are not likely to be conversant with the typical modes of communication that trained musicians use when facing this problem.
+Thus, the devices will have to resolve these conflicts.
+For such interactive compositions, conflict resolution should be a necessary constituent part of the system, but indeed, not necessarily the only thing.

 In this paper, we focus our attention on this conflict resolution aspect of compositions.
 As such, we imagine a band of musicians who want to play their respective solos pertaining to the same musical feature.
 Only one musician ever plays their respective solo at a time.
-We call this musician the leader.
-However, over time, the playing of solos circulates across the band, as and when other musicians get the opportunity to play their respective solos or become the leader.
-The control of this circulation of solos happens in a decentralised manner.
+We call this musician the soloist.
+However, over time, the playing of solos circulates across the band, as and when other musicians become soloists.
+The control of circulation of solos happens in a decentralised manner.

 The musical space within the system considered in this paper is made up of rhythmic patterns.
 A sequence of rhythmic patterns when played by one node, is viewed as a solo in the context of this paper, until another node commences playing rhythmic patterns.
 Each rhythmic pattern has a specified number of beats, which we consider as one bar.
 Thus the musical output is supposed to be a series of rhythmic patterns, one in each bar.
 Each bar in a sequence can either be a repetition of the rhythmic pattern in the previous bar or not, specifically when played by one node as a solo.
-And, the next solo, which would be played by another node, should start with a rhythmic pattern that is not exactly the same as, and ideally only slightly different to, the one played by the previous solo playing node in the previous bar.
+And, the next solo, which would be played by another node, should start with a rhythmic pattern that is not exactly the same as, and ideally only slightly different to, the one played by the soloist in the previous bar.
 The composition is specified by the aforementioned elements, which also describe the boundaries or constraints to which the musical output should adhere to.